azer89/HelloVulkan/README.md

 An implementation of physically-based lighting model to generate realistic rendering in real time.

 ### Features
-* Cubemap and mesh rendering.
+* Skybox and mesh rendering.
 * Offscreen rendering to generate a cubemap from an equirectangular HDR image.
 * Offscreen rendering to generate the irradiance map (specular part).
+* Automatic runtime compilation from GLSL to SPIR-V.

 https://github.com/azer89/HelloVulkan/assets/790432/10edb1a5-ff3f-4e15-8199-1b3aa1c92a62